deanishe/alfred-workflow/_sources/tutorial_2.txt

 All that remains is for our workflow to provide the blazing fast results Alfred users have come to expect.
 No waiting around for glacial web services for the likes of us.
 As long as we have some posts saved in the cache, we can show those while grabbing an updated list in the background (and notifying the user of the update, of course).

 Now, there are a few different ways to start a background process.
 We could ask the user to set up a ``cron`` job, but ``cron`` isn't the easiest software to use.
-We could add and load a `Launch Agent <http://robots.thoughtbot.com/example-writing-a-launch-agent-for-apples-launchd>`_, but that'd run indefinitely, whether or not the workflow is being used, and even if the workflow were uninstalled.
+We could add and load a `Launch Agent`_, but that'd run indefinitely, whether or not the workflow is being used, and even if the workflow were uninstalled.
 So we'd best start our background process from within the workflow itself.

 Normally, you'd use :class:`subprocess.Popen` to start a background process, but that doesn't work quite as you might expect in Alfred: it treats your workflow as still running till the background process has finished, too, so it won't call your workflow with a new query till the update is done.
 Which is exactly what happens now and the behaviour we want to avoid.

-Fortunately, **Alfred-Workflow** provides the :mod:`~workflow.background` module to solve this problem.
+Fortunately, Alfred-Workflow provides the :mod:`~workflow.background` module to solve this problem.

 Using the :func:`background.run_in_background() <workflow.background.run_in_background>`